ahippert/graphfactormodel/README.md

 ## Simulations and paper results match

-The following correspondance table shows the files used to produce figures presented in the paper:
+The following correspondance table shows the files used to produce all figures presented in the paper:

 | File                  | Produces figure             |
 |:----------------------|:----------------------------|